erfandevsol/erfandevsol/README.md

 ###

 I'm a curious mix of **code & creativity** — a front-end developer who loves turning ideas into elegant user experiences.
-Whether it's crafting pixel-perfect components with React, building smart workflows with Python, or organizing gamified meetups for meaningful connections, I'm all about creating things that *feel* right.
+Whether it's crafting perfect components with React, building smart workflows with Python.
+I'm all about creating things that *feel* right.

 🔧 Currently building: personal projects, side quests, and maybe a better version of myself.